-Documentation Checklist When you have used an author's exact words, have you put "quotation marks" around the quotation mamed (cited) the original writer?
-If you indent your quotation(s), quotation marks are not needed, but the author must still be cited and cited your indented quotations?)
-When you put someone else's thoughts and ideas in your own words, have you still named (cited) thoriginal author(s)? e When you use someone else's words or work, is it clear where such use starts-and where it finishes ?
+Documentation Checklist When you have used an author's exact words, have you put "quotation marks" around the quota and named (cited) the original writer?
+(If you indent your quotation(s), quotation marks are not needed, but the author must still be ci have you cited your indented quotations?)
+When you put someone else's thoughts and ideas in your own words, have you still named (cited) to original author(s)? he When you use someone else's words or work, is it clear where such use starts-and where it finish es?
 Have you included full references for all borrowed images, tables, graphs, maps, and so on?
 Have you included full references for all borrowed images, tables, graphs, maps, and so on?
-Internet material: Have you included both the date on which the material was posted and the date your last visit to the web page or site? of Internet material: Have you included the URL or the DOI?
-For each citation in the text, is there a full reference in your list of references (works citation in the end? :d/ s the citation a direct link to the first word(s) of the reference?
-For each reference in the list of references (works cited/bibliography) at the end, is there a citation he text? in Do(es) the first word(s) of the reference link directly to the citation as used? s your list of references (works cited/bibliography) in alphabetical order, with the last name of t he
+Internet material: Have you included both the date on which the material was posted and the dat your last visit to the web page or site? e of Internet material: Have you included the URL or the DOI?
+For each citation in the text, is there a full reference in your list of references (works cibibliography) at the end? ted/ Is the citation a direct link to the first word(s) of the reference? . : For each reference in the list of references (works cited/bibliography) at the end, is there a citatio the text? n in Do(es) the first word(s) of the reference link directly to the citation as used?
+Is your list of references (works cited/bibliography) in alphabetical order, with the last name of the